What Is Stale Data? Detection and Prevention

 How Staleness Impacts Different Domains

 The business impact of stale data depends on how fast your domain changes and how sensitive your decisions are to timing.
 What's acceptable staleness in one context is catastrophic in another.
+These real world examples show how various factors affect the severity of stale data risks across industries.

 | Domain | 5 Minutes Stale | 1 Hour Stale | 1 Day Stale |